 This post is also available in: Svenska

-But for the vast majority of a mother-child relationships, breastfeeding should end when the mother or baby does not want to continue anymore.
+But for the vast majority of a mother-child relationship, breastfeeding should end when the mother or child does not want to continue anymore.
 For some, this happens in the first week of life.
 For others, this occurs in their fifth year of life.
 But for many, this takes place at some point in the first or second year of life.
 Babies are different and mothers are different.
 And every mother-child relationship is unique.
 The length of breastfeeding that once suited a mother with her first child, may not suit at all with her other children.

 Only the baby wants to stop breastfeeding, but mom wants to continue